ENERZAi/NadyaDocs/NadyaDocs/topics/Basics.md

 ```

 ## References {collapsible="true"}
-'&' symbol in opus means 'reference'.
+'&' symbol in nadya means 'reference'.
 Reference allows one value to point to contents of another value.
 This lets programmers to give different name to same data.
 Modification to the referenced value
 will affect all symbols pointing to modified data.